yodho1psnrls/nvim/README.md

             max_size = 20.0G         # Set cache size to 20GB
             compression = true       # Enable compression for cache files compression_level = 5    # Set compression level
+       6) After a while you may need to clean the cache, so to fully clean: ccache -C to clean only old or least-used cache entries: ccache -c